sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 * `labels` - (Optional) The list of Kubernetes node labels to be assigned on the node pool compute instance.

+* `config` - (Optional) Node pool extra options.

+The node pool `config` block supports:

+* `allow_reboot` - (Optional) Allow automatic drain and reboot of nodes.
+Enables OS updates.
+Required by security policy.
+Defaults to `true`.

+* `allow_replace` - (Optional) Allow automatic drain and replacement of nodes.
+  Enables Kubernetes upgrades.
+Defaults to `true`.

 The `openstack` block supports:

 * `lb_floating_network_id` - (Optional) The network ID of the floating IP pool.
   Specify this if there are multiple floating IP networks available.
 Changing this forces a new resource to be created.

-* `lb_subnet_id` - (Optional) The subnet ID of the floating IP pool.
-Specify this if the floating IP network has multiple subnets.
-Changing this forces a new resource to be created.

 * `network_id` - (Optional) The ID of the private network.
 Specify this if there are multiple private networks available.
+Changing this forces a new resource to be created.

+* `lb_subnet_id` - (Optional) The private subnet ID of the loadbalancer.
+The subnet ID has to be a part of private network ID, set in the `network_id`.
+  Specify this if there are multiple private subnets available.
 Changing this forces a new resource to be created.

 * `project_id` - (Optional) The ID of the OpenStack project, where the Kubernikus cluster should be created.
 Available only withing the `is_admin`